pavangk7/gcc-2.0-user-documentation/manage-csp-account-users.md

 <kbd>![retract-add-cloud-user-view-details](images/retract-add-cloud-user-view-details.png)</kbd>

-## Approve or reject add cloud user request
+## Approve or reject a add CSP account user request
 When authorised users submits a request to add cloud users to a CSP account, they assign the request to Tenant Manager(s) for approval.
 Assigned Tenant Managers receive an email notification to process the request.

 **Authorised users:** Assigned Tenant Managers.